wrapper classes advantages - Generic

 Could this have been avoided?
 Perhaps.

-, then there's no need for box types at all. - If generics aren't done using type-erasure, then primitives could've been used for type parameters.
+- If generics aren't done using type-erasure, then primitives could've been used for type parameters.

 Post a Comment